 Parvati River at Kasol

-This sums up the 15 day travelogue by Sachin Rai Vaid.
-If you have any questions; want to plan a trip in this direction and need inputs; please feel free to ask in the comments section below; or at our Community Forum and I will be glad to answer.
+I hope you liked the travelogue and pictures of the beautiful Hudan Bhatori.
+If you have any questions or need any further details on planning a trip in this region, please feel free to ask in the comments section below or at our Community Forum, and I will be glad to answer.